13 Types of Air Conditioners (2025) | How to Choose

 5) Mini Split — Multi-Zone

 One outdoor unit powers multiple indoor heads—perfect for multi-room comfort with independent temperature control.
+Great for homes without existing ducts or where zoning is important (upstairs vs. downstairs, bedrooms, offices, etc.).

 6) Ceiling Cassette (Ductless)